Brave new world of Queensland Petroleum Royalties

 Announcement of implementation of volume-based model

-On 8 June 2020, the Queensland Government announced a new petroleum royalty regime which is intended to provide greater certainty in relation to the royalty payable by petroleum producers.
-The new rules are set to come into effect from 1 October 2020.
+On Monday 8 June 2020, the Queensland Government announced a new petroleum royalty regime which provides greater certainty in relation to the royalty payable by petroleum producers.

 How did we get here?

-The changes are as a result of a review of the royalty regime initiated in November 2019.
-That review proposed a variety of recommendations by the Petroleum Royalty Review Working Group (Group).
+This announcement comes after a review of the royalty regime was initiated in November 2019 and from which, a variety of recommendations were put forward by the Petroleum Royalty Review Working Group (Group).
 This Group was established as a result of producers in the gas sector rallying together to raise concerns about the complicated and burdensome nature of the existing royalty regime.
 Following the Group’s review in late 2019, it was recommended that the following three royalty models be evaluated prior to the implementation of a new royalty regime:

 1. Volume Model;